gdsbook/book/notebooks/01_geospatial_computational_environment.md

 notebook every step followed becomes dislocated from the medium in which most of the scientific work takes place.

-The current state in Science in terms of transparency and openness is prompting for action (XXXref?XXX).
+The current state of Science in terms of transparency and openness is prompting for action (XXXref?XXX).
 On the back of these debates, the term "reproducibility" is also gaining traction.
 Again, this is a rather general term but, in one variant or another, its definition alludes to the need of